InstrumentsLearn

 12. Tongatong

-The next instrument on our list is Tongatong.
+The next instrument on our list is the tongatong.
 It consists of bamboo cut into different lengths.
-Considered a percussion instrument, the Tongatong is played in a rather unorthodox way: by hitting it against the ground.
+Considered a percussion instrument, the tongatong is played in a rather unorthodox way: by hitting it against the ground.

-Tongatong was traditionally played by the people of Kalinga.
-In ancient times, people used this particular instrument to communicate with spirits and ghosts during house blessings.
+The tongatong was traditionally played by the people of Kalinga.
+In ancient times, people used it to communicate with spirits and ghosts during house blessings.
 This was also used as part of rituals.
 However, in modern times, it can be part of an ensemble.

 13. Gandingan

-Gandingan is different from other gongs in that the set has a shallow boss and thin rims.
-The diameters range between 1.8 to two feet and five to eight inches, from smallest to largest gongs.
+Gandingan gongs have a shallow boss and thin rims, with diameters from 1.8 to two feet and five to eight inches.

-To play this instrument, the player stands behind the gongs holding two mallets.
-These are called balu, which are wooden and wrapped in rubber at one end.
-The balu is used to strike the knobs to create sound.
+The player stands behind the gongs and uses two wooden mallets wrapped in rubber at one end, called balu, to strike the knobs and create sound.

-In the video above is Kulintang master Danny Kalanduyan sharing a few words about this instrument.
+In the video above, kulintang master Danny Kalanduyan shares a few words about this instrument.

 14. Agung

-In the olden days, males used the instrument to interact with unmarried women.
-The Islamic customs that Maguindanao and Maranao people followed prohibited dating between the opposite sexes.
-Thus, the men saw music as an opportunity for interaction with women.
+In the olden days, men used the agung to interact with unmarried women since the Islamic customs of the Maguindanao and Maranao people prohibited dating.

 15. Diwdiw-as

-Last but not least, we have Diwdiw-as.
-In some cases, it is also called diwdiwas, dw-dew-as, or dad-ayu.
-This indigenous instrument from Kalinga and Bontoc is similar to the panpipes.
+Finally, there’s the diwdiw-as, also known as diwdiwas, dw-dew-as, or dad-ayu.
+This indigenous instrument from Kalinga and Bontoc is similar to panpipes.

 The way this instrument is played is simple.
 All you need to do is blow across the top, and each one of those pipes will provide a different sound.

-Usually, this instrument is used for entertainment, as you can see from the video above, or when resting after work.
+Usually, this instrument is used for entertainment, as you can see from the video above.

 Summing Up Our List Of Instruments From The Philippines